-To integrate it a little more, the phone can be connected to the car radio using Bluetooth, AUX cable, or FM transmitter.
-These connections allow audio from Android Auto, like music from Spotify, directions from Google Maps, podcasts and e-books to be played over the car stereo sound system.
+To integrate it a little more, the can be connected to the head unit using , AUX cable, or FM transmitter.
+These connections allow audio from , like music from Spotify or any other , directions from Google Maps, podcasts and e-books to be played over the car stereo sound system.

-The other way to use Android Auto is by connecting a compatible phone to a compatible car and running Android Auto “on screen”.
+The other way to use Android Auto is by connecting a compatible smartphone to a compatible car and running Android Auto “on screen”. is also a reality.
+It can be done in most vehicles by over or via .
 It can be done in most vehicles by wireless connection over Bluetooth or via USB cable.

-This will allow a slightly modified display of the phone to be mirrored onto the infotainment screen.
+This will allow a slightly modified display of the Android phone to be mirrored onto the infotainment screen.
 The phone display will go blank, and the screen display will take over.
-The information that you would normally see on your phone, will now appear on the car’s display screen.
+The information that you would normally see on your Android device, will now appear on the car’s display screen.

 To conclude, the use of Android Auto without active data plans is not feasible, at least if you want to get all the features.
 All in all, Android Auto is a great app to use while driving, as it minimizes the driver’s distractions by what’s happening in their phones, providing a clear and easy to use integrated interface.

 Some other Android Auto articles that may be interesting for you: